14: Distance-Based Redundancy Analysis

 NoteWhat the CAP Axes Are

 The output reports axes labelled CAP1, CAP2, … (and some labelled MDS).
-The distinction is the heart of constrained ordination.
+The distinction is central to constrained ordination.
 Where PCA, CA, and PCoA build their axes to capture the most variation in the species data alone, db-RDA builds its CAP axes to capture the most variation that the environmental predictors can explain.
 A CAP axis is therefore a composite environmental gradient, ranked by how much community turnover it accounts for.
 The variation the predictors cannot explain is set aside on the unconstrained MDS axes.
-So reading along CAP1 is reading along the strongest environmentally-explained gradient in the community.
+So CAP1 traces the strongest environmentally-explained gradient in the community.

 Is the fit significant?
 I run a permutation test to check: